 Additionally, many cruise liners protect themselves by limiting your right to sue.
 A ticket is often a contract, of sorts, which may provide for certain limitations on your right to sue.
 This could require that your case be filed in federal court, may require you use a Florida State court instead of a court in your home state, or may even require arbitration for some claims.

 Lastly, because these companies face so many lawsuits, their legal teams often work to shut down claims early or end them in the cheapest way possible.
 It is important to remember that the cruise ship’s legal department does not represent your interests.
 Because of this, early offers to settle or pay you something for your troubles may not be enough to satisfy your needs.
 In fact, accepting many of these payments may constitute a settlement that ends your case and eliminates your ability to sue.
 In other cases, the settlement offered by the cruise company may be lower than what you could be entitled to if your case went before a neutral jury.
-Talk to an attorney before accepting any money or settlements from a cruise company to help ensure that you get what you deserve after a serious injury case.
+Talk to an attorney about the average settlement for a cruise ship injury in Miami, FL before accepting any money or settlements from a cruise company to help ensure that you get what you deserve after a serious injury case.

 Miami Cruise Ship Accident Lawyer Offering Free Consultations

 If you or a loved one suffered an injury aboard a cruise ship, talk to an attorney about your case today.
 You may be entitled to file a lawsuit for your injuries, which can cover your medical expenses, lost wages, and pain and suffering.
 Miami personal injury lawyer Prosper Shaked offers free consultations on new cases.
-For your free, confidential consultation, contact The Law Offices of Prosper Shaked today at (305) 690-0244.
+For your free, confidential consultation, contact Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.